erp-texh-2022/etworkk-14.0/doc/cla/sign-cla.md

-# Sign the Dosyt CLA
+# Sign the etwork CLA

-In order for your contribution to Dosyt to be accepted, you have to sign the Dosyt Contributor License Agreement (CLA).
+In order for your contribution to etwork to be accepted, you have to sign the etwork Contributor License Agreement (CLA).
 More information about this requirement is explained in the [FAQ](#faq).

 ## If you are an individual